Paywerk Integration Portal

 The promotion block includes a link to an explanation about Paywerk’s payment method, so that they can learn how to use it.
 To add the promotion widget to your website, make sure you have the latest plugin from Paywerk, and review its settings according to the instructions above.

-Promotions are currently available on WooCommerce and PrestaShop.
+Promotions are currently available on WooCommerce.
 To get the widgets, follow the instructions below.

 Logos